 Favela

-Favela is one of the most dense maps in COD history, featuring a multi-layered slum in Rio de Janeiro that also featured in the campaign of MW2.
+Favela is one of the most dense maps in CoD history, featuring a multi-layered slum in Rio de Janeiro that also featured in the campaign of MW2.
 With several accessible rooftops making for great sniping plays as well as tight alleys for SMGs to shine, there’s a little something for everyone.

 Highrise

-Highrise is one of the most iconic maps in COD history, so we’re glad to see it return in the Call of Duty Modern Warfare 3 maps list at launch.
-Set atop a skyscraper under construction, Highrise offers lots of cover and various engagement ranges.
-Most interestingly, we’re curious as to whether Activision will embrace the well-known map exploit or fix it in MW3 (2023).
 In case you didn’t know, the original rendition of this map had an exploit where players could climb the various platforms on the side of the tower to reach the top of one of the buildings, giving you a view of the whole map.
+Just whatever you do, don’t look down.

 Invasion